mndebelelt/Web-Scraping-Wikipedia/README.md

 ## Usage

 1. Ensure you have all the dependencies installed.
-2. Run the web scraping script:
-    ```bash
-    python scrape_companies.py
-    ```

-3. After the script runs, the data will be saved to a CSV file in the project directory.
+2. Open and run the Jupyter notebook `Web Scraping.ipynb` to perform the web scraping and export the data to a CSV file.

 ## Project Structure

-- `scrape_companies.py`: The main script for web scraping.
+- `Web Scraping.ipynb`: The Jupyter notebook containing the web scraping project.
 - `requirements.txt`: List of dependencies required for the project.
 - `README.md`: Project description and instructions.